kroniak/squidex-cli/README.md

 ## using from docker

-`docker run -it --rm kroniak/squidex-cli --help`
+`docker run -it --rm kroniak/squidex-cli sq --help`

 ## supported tags and respective Dockerfile links